Dima Khalidi, Director

 Liz is based in Palestine Legal’s Bay Area office, and is admitted to practice law in California.

-Prior to joining Palestine Legal, Radhika was a civil rights litigator in Los Angeles, where she represented clients in individual and class action civil and constitutional rights cases involving discrimination, human rights abuses, torture, prison conditions and unlawful search and seizure.
+Prior to joining Palestine Legal, Radhika represented clients in individual and class action civil and constitutional rights cases involving discrimination, human rights abuses, and prison conditions at one of California’s most prestigious civil rights firms.
 Radhika has successfully litigated numerous state and federal class actions and other federal civil rights cases.

 She is based in Palestine Legal’s New York City office and is admitted to the California and New York state bars.